Citation, DOI, disclosures and article data

-A pantaloon hernia (or "Saddlebag" hernia) is defined as any combination of two adjacent hernia sacs of the femoral or inguinal region (direct or indirect inguinal hernias (alternative plural: herniae)) on the same side.2 Thus, examples include: femoral with direct hernias, femoral with indirect hernias, indirect with direct hernias.
+A pantaloon hernia, also known as a saddlebag hernia, is defined as any combination of two adjacent hernia sacs of the femoral or inguinal region (direct or indirect inguinal hernias (alternative plural: herniae)) on the same side 2.
+Thus, examples include: femoral with direct hernias, femoral with indirect hernias, indirect with direct hernias.

 - 1. Essentials of general surgery.
 Lippincott Williams & Wilkins.
 ISBN:0781750032.
 Read it at Google Books - Find it at Amazon